LiveContainer/livecontainer.github.io/docs/guides/jit-support.md

 4. Launch the app and enjoy!

-## SideStore
+## SideStore (nightly)

 For SideStore, choose SideStore as your JIT enabler.
 Please note that since SideStore's JIT URL Scheme is not implemented yet, you still need to manually enable JIT for current LiveContainer in SideStore.
+To do this, in the apps screen, ensure VPN and Wi-Fi or Airplane Mode is enabled, hold down on the app, and press "Enable JIT."

-## JitStresmer-EB (Relanch)
+## JitStreamer-EB (Relaunch)

 [JITStreamer-EB](https://jkcoxson.com/jitstreamer)